arendjr/selectivity/README.md

  * Labels (optgroups).
 This is a planned TODO item and Select3 will support this in the (near) future.
- * There is no search field in the dropdown for single-select inputs.
-This is a planned TODO item and Select3 will support this in the (near) future.
  * Nested items.
 Select3 lacks upport for nested items, ie. the dropdown cannot display hierarchical results.
 No support for this is currently planned.
  * Reordering of selected items.
 Select2 allows reordering of selected items, for example through